ks2software/KS2-Bluemix-API-Demo/README.md

 > Prereq: copy the `notes-demo` folder to a new folder called `notes-demo-deploy`

 ## Deploy to Bluemix and...
 Go!
+Go ahead and just edit your existing project with the following information.

 ### 1. Create your deployment file
 We are going to use CloudFoundry to deploy our Loopback application to a `node.js` runtime out on Bluemix.
 So you are going to need to create a `manifest.yml` file in your loopback project directory that looks like this.